magesuite/smile-docker-boilerplate/README.md

     && rm -rf .git
     ```

-2. Then, run the following script in this new directory:
+2. Run the following script in this new directory:

     ```
-    make install
+    make setup-project
     ```

     This script will prompt for the project information (project name, Magento edition, version...).
     It will initialize Magento with composer (you don't need to install composer, it runs within a container).

-3. Launch all services with the following command:
+3. Install the database:

     ```
-    make up
+    make up setup-install
     ```

 4. Check if Magento is available at the following URLs: